UNFPA Humanitarian Response

 How to order RH kits

-If you are interested in ordering RH kits from UNFPA, please review the manual on Inter-agency reproductive health kits for crisis situations, available in (En, Es, Fr).
+If you are interested in ordering RH kits from UNFPA, please review the manual on Inter-agency reproductive health kits for crisis situations, available in (En, Es, Fr, Ar).
 The manual provides detailed information on the contents of the kits and guidance on meeting reproductive health needs in humanitarian settings.

 To place an order for RH kits, please see the Product Catalog for kit details and price.
 Fill out a Request Form available in (En, Es, Fr) , and send your filled out Request Form to the UNFPA emergency procurement team at firstname.lastname@example.org.

-The emergency procurement team is on hand to provide expertise, assist with the ordering process, and assess reproductive health needs with the help of Technical Advisors from the UNFPA Humanitarian and Fragile Contexts Branch.
+The emergency procurement team is on hand to provide expertise, assist with the ordering process, and assess reproductive health needs with the help of Technical Advisors from the UNFPA Humanitarian Office.
 For further information, please visit UNFPA.

 Emergency RH Kits